alessandrogherardi96/QDOMC/README.md

 # QDOMC

-This repository GitHub contains the code developed for the work presented in the paper ['A Hybrid Classical-Quantum Algorithm for the Detection of Optimal Maximal Cliques'](https://www.google.it)..
+This repository GitHub contains the code developed for the work presented in the paper ['A Hybrid Classical-Quantum Algorithm for the Detection of Optimal Maximal Cliques'](https://www.google.it).
+#TODO cambia link e metti ArXiv

 ## Acknowledgments
-#TODO
+#TODO metti gli acknowledgments del paper